-In order to support the significant acceleration of the Company's growth rate, we increased our resource in the main London and Pune operations.
-In early September, we also launched a new delivery and development centre in Sofia, Bulgaria, which has a reputation for its strong technology skill base.
-We expect the new centre to become another major strategic base for the Group.
+In order to support the significant acceleration of the Company's growth rate, we increased our resource in our main London and Pune operations and expanded our new base in Sofia, Bulgaria, opened in September 2021.
+We also established new teams in India at Indore and Ahmedabad.

-Looking to the future, demand for billing, charging, customer relationship management ("CRM") and digital customer experience solutions in the Company's core telecommunications market is set to continue to rise as telecoms businesses continue to invest in 5G rollouts and the ancillary systems that are essential to supporting and monetising those investments.
+Looking to the future, demand for billing, charging, customer relationship management ("CRM") and digital customer experience solutions in the Company's core telecommunications market is set to rise further as telecoms businesses continue to invest in 5G and fibre rollouts and in ancillary systems, which are essential to supporting and monetising those investments and to enabling telecoms businesses to adapt to rapidly changing market conditions.
 Cerillion remains well-placed to benefit from this, and to grow both in Europe and its other international markets.
+We also expect our growth to benefit from increasing market acceptance of SaaS-based product solutions, which lower total cost of ownership and provide significant commercial and operational benefits.

-The pipeline of potential new business opportunities remains very strong, at £146.4m (2020: £121.9m) and major implementations for new customers are progressing well.
-We therefore expect the Company to make further strong progress in the new financial year.
+With the pipeline of potential new business opportunities remaining very strong, we expect the Company to make further strong progress in the new financial year.